Shaanxi Y-8: Modification

 A KJ-200 airborne early warning and control plane, left, a Y-8J radar plane, center, and a Y-9JB radar plane, right, fly in formation during a parade commemorating the 70th anniversary of Japan's surrender during World War II in Beijing, Sept.
 3, 2015.

 In the early 1980s, Chinese officials saw US Army recruiting advertisements featuring parachute extraction of an Army jeep along with troops.
 The PLA was told to develop this kind of capability, but there were two design problems.
 The first design flaw was that Y-8 wings have very sharp leading edges, so one wing tends to stall before the other, causing the aircraft to roll inverted as it stalls.
 The second design flaw was that the cargo deck of the Y-8 had a 10-degree downward slope starting at the landing gear.

 When the PLA Air Force started to test parachute extraction, these two design flaws caused a near disaster.
 The aircraft was flying too fast, and when the parachute started to extract cargo from the hold, the cargo rolled on the deck until it got to the 10-degree downward slope, and there it became airborne while still inside the aircraft.
 The cargo hit the top of the cargo door on the way out, making it clear that the Y-8 could not do parachute cargo extraction.

 In 1986, two engineers from Beijing's Ministry of Aviation visited Lockheed.
 They could not speak very much English, and the Lockheed-Georgia sales person who met them could not speak Chinese.
-So for half a day, they did a point-and-grunt tour until they were lucky enough to find a Lockheed employee who could speak Chinese.
+So for half a day, they did a point-and-grunt tour until they found a Lockheed employee who could speak Chinese.
 The Chinese wanted to purchase Lockheed wind tunnel testing on the Y-8 in order to address the stall problem.